 Current huzzahs for the 1983 Social Security compromise struck by President Reagan and House Speaker Tip O’Neill are genuine.
 But they ignore grisly details.
 That deal delayed cost-of-living-adjustments for six months, gradually raised the retirement age from 65 to 67, exposed benefits to income taxes, brought federal employees (and their payroll taxes) into the system, and sped up an increase in payroll taxes.
 Imagine, if you can, the political will to propose—let alone pass—any one of those remedies now.

 As default, sequestration, and shutdown concentrate Washington’s political and legislative minds, it would be well if they also concentrate the mathematical and actuarial minds.
 If they don’t, eventually, the three pillars of the Great Society and all the entitlement programs protected by them will become, through indifference and neglect—to use Obama’s own words—outworn and inadequate to the needs of our time.

-This article appears in the Jan.
-23, 2013, edition of National Journal Daily as Of Makers, Takers, and Allotments.
+This article appears in the January 23, 2013, edition of NJ Daily as Of Makers, Takers, and Allotments.